weitblick/lowmark/README.md

   └── index.md        → Homepage

-local/                → Scripts for the local preview mode (optional) ├── livereload.js   → reload on change
+local/                → Scripts for the local preview mode (optional) ├── livereload.js   → Reload on change
-  ├── livereload.php  → get filetime and return it to livereload.js
+  ├── livereload.php  → Get filetime and return it to livereload.js
   └── router.php      → Entry point for the local PHP preview server

 lowmark/                  → Core logic of the site generator